Traffic management depicts social etiquette of denizens

 Drivers coerce irresponsibly, the police, responsible for managing the traffic, mostly disappear, the roads are left abandoned where the police are utmost needed, or do not bother to monitor about the ruthless drivers as they put lives of the passengers at risk.

-Those believe in cautious driving to avoid any crash, follows the traffic rules and keeps in the lane but faces disruptive traffic on the roads.
+Those believe in cautious driving to avoid any crash, follows the traffic rules and keeps in the lane but faces reckless, doggy, crisscross and disruptive traffic on the roads.

 The people demonstrate irresponsible attitude because of lack of civic sense in people which results in violation of traffic rules and laws.
-Sometimes traffic signals in particular areas of the cities are also out of order, they should be maintained properly to regulate the city traffic.
+Sometimes traffic signals in particular areas of the cities are also not in workable condition, they should be maintained properly to regulate the city traffic.

 There is an ignorance of the traffic signs like Zebra Crossing, One-way, and parking signs.
-The number of road accidents are also growing apart from pedestrians facing a lot of inconvenience while crossing a road.
-Negligence of traffic police and avoidance of taxes by the general public are also the reasons of this poor system of traffic in the country.
+The number of road accidents is also growing apart from pedestrians facing a lot of inconvenience while crossing a road.
+Dishonesty of traffic police and avoidance of taxes by the general public are also the reasons of this poor system of traffic in Pakistan.

 The roads are too compact to facilitate the movement of cars, taxis, rickshaws and other vehicles.
-The endless construction work in cities is another reason of traffic jams on roads, for example, work-in-progress of buildings and offices can be seen in many areas
+The endless construction work in cities is another reason of traffic jams on roads, for example, work-in-progress of buildings and offices can be seen in every area of Karachi as it is an urban city and businesses are encouraged to set up due to the growing needs of the population.

 Moreover, poor condition of roads also contributes towards traffic accidents and traffic jam, drivers are in a hurry to reach their destination and this is dangerous as road accidents can happen.